-Deleting a category does not delete the posts assigned to that category.
-Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (this is covered further below).
+Deleting a category does not delete posts assigned to that category.
+Instead, posts that were assigned to the deleted category will be reassigned to the WordPress default category (this is covered further below).

-(Click ‘OK’ to delete the category)
+(Click ‘OK’ to proceed)

 How To Delete Multiple WordPress Categories

 Let’s say that you import product data into your WordPress site containing many different categories (e.g. an e-commerce catalog), and you want to reduce the number of categories by assigning your imported posts to a single category.
 If there are too many categories to delete one at a time, this is where the bulk delete feature can be useful.